dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

     [!code-aspx[Main](display_data_items_and_details/samples/sample5.aspx)]

 This markup uses a **FormView** control to display specific product details.
-It uses methods like those used to display data in the *ProductList.aspx* page.
+It uses methods like those used to display data in *ProductList.aspx*.
 The **FormView** control is used to display a single record at a time from a data source.
 When you use the **FormView** control, you create templates to display and edit data-bound values.
 These templates contain controls, binding expressions, and formatting that define the form's look and functionality.

 Connecting the above markup to the database requires additional code.